litejs/date-format-lite/README.md

 ## Syntax

-- **YY**    - A two digit representation of a year.
-Examples: 99 or 03
+- **Y**     - A two digit representation of a year without leading zeros.
+Examples: 99 or 3
 - **YY**    - A two digit representation of a year.
 Examples: 99 or 03
 - **YYYY**  - A full numeric representation of a year, 4 digits.
 Examples: 1999 or 2003
 - **M**     - Numeric representation of a month, without leading zeros.
 1 through 12